-- 4.1.
-Driving a motor vehicle in traffic is a complex task requiring continuous awareness of roadway conditions, control of the vehicle motion, interactions with other road users, and adaptation of the vehicle motion to changes in roadway conditions. - 4.2.
-The automation of driving obligates manufacturers, safety authorities, and other stakeholders in road transportation to ensure that Automated Driving Systems perform safely in traffic. - 4.3.
-The assurance of ADS safety involves attention to specific performance and behavioral competencies required to operate a vehicle in traffic and the application of methods and practices to verify that ADS perform as intended. - 4.4.
-This document addresses minimum requirements necessary to ensure that an ADS is safe for use on public roads. - 4.5.
-Unlike human drivers broadly licensed to operate a vehicle on all roadways, ADS may be designed to operate under specific conditions. - 4.6.
-In order to ensure public safety while benefiting from the potential of ADS to reduce crashes, injuries, and deaths (especially related to human driving errors), manufacturers and safety authorities anticipate a prudent and gradual introduction of these technologies. - 4.7.
-As a result, stakeholders anticipate a wide variety of ADS applications carefully designed to operate within their performance limits.
+4. 4.1.
+4.2.
+4.3.
+ADS Safety Requirements Driving a motor vehicle in traffic is a complex task requiring continuous awareness of roadway conditions, control of the vehicle motion, interactions with other road users, and adaptation of the vehicle motion to changes in roadway conditions.
+The automation of driving obligates manufacturers, safety authorities, and other stakeholders in road transportation to ensure that Automated Driving Systems perform safely in traffielt shall be ensured that automated friving systems perform safely in traffic.
+The assurance of ADS safety involves attention to specific performance and behavioral competencies.
+Per the FRAV-04 decision to remove the "System Safety" chapter and describe the overall "system safety" goals in a "preamble", this text proposes a new "ADS Safety Requirements" chapter to describe the overall intentions.
+This section also would explain the overall strategy for requiring manufacturer descriptions of the ADS (ODD plus other constraints FRAV may define) that enable application of the high-level performance requirements to a specific ADS.
+In this regard, "safety requirements" = "ADS description requirements" + "ADS performance requirements".
+4.4. specific performance and behavioral competencies required to operate a vehicle in traffic and the application of methods and practices to verify that ADS perform as intended.
+This document addresses minimum requirements necessary to ensure that an ADS is safe for use on public roads.
+4.5.
+Unlike human drivers broadly licensed to operate a vehicle on all roadways, ADS may be designed to operate under specific conditions.
+4.6.
+In order to ensure public safety while benefiting from the potential of ADS to reduce crashes, injuries, and deaths (especially related to human driving errors), manufacturers and safety authorities anticipate a prudent and gradual introduction of these technologies.